nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/1. Programming Fundamentals/README.md

 <h3>Printing redux</h3>

-As we learned in the lesson on printing, C supports printing formatted information via the function printf.
+C supports printing formatted information via the function printf.
 Now that we have multiple types, we can explore the various format specifiers, which allow us to print variables of a variety of types.
 The figure below shows the most common specifiers.

 <img src="../1.
 Programming Fundamentals/images/printing_specifiers.png">